-Nodes move in a 1000 m x 1000 m area according to the random waypoint mobility model [2].
-This random walk-based model is frequently used for individual (pedestrian) movement [2, 3, 4].
+Nodes move in a 1000 m x 1000 m area according to the random waypoint mobility model [3].
+This random walk-based model is frequently used for individual (pedestrian) movement [3, 4, 5].
 The random waypoint breaks the movement of a mobile host into alternating motion and rest periods.
 Each mobile host starts from a different position and moves to a new randomly chosen destination.
 For each node, the initial and end point for each segment are distributed randomly across the area.
 Each node is moving to its destination with a constant speed uniformly selected from (0 m/s, 1.5 m/s).
 When a mobile host reaches its destination, it pauses for a fixed amount of time, then chooses a new destination and speed (as in the previous step) and continues moving.
+Later in the section we describe two scaling properties that allow us to show that our simulations are robust and to generalize the results when we expand the area or increase the user speed.